stephkor123/csat-tabulation-automation/README.md

 4. **Daily trend** — CSAT trend over time plus daily response volume, on its own sheet
 5. **Topline summary** — key metrics (total responses, average CSAT, % satisfied) plus a data-quality section, auto-generated on a Summary sheet

-All formulas and charts rebuild automatically if the raw data changes — this isn't a one-time analysis, it's a repeatable reporting tool.
+All formulas and charts rebuild automatically if the raw data changes.
+This isn't a one-time analysis; it's a repeatable reporting tool.

 ## Tools
 VBA, Microsoft Excel